senxo/hsjsjslsl/Home.md

-# Welcome to the template-discord-introduction wiki!
+# Welcome to the discordid wiki!

 It's simple to set the profile up.
 You have this parameter to set up: